wp-plugins/contact-form-manager/readme.txt

 First you need to create a new contact form.
 Now in the XYZ Contact > Contact Forms page you can see the newly created contact form and its short code.
 After making any necessary changes to the contact form save the contact form.
 Please copy the short code and paste in your contact page.

 = 3.
-How can I add a field to my contact form ? =
+How can I add a field to my contact-form ? =

 To add a new field in the contact form, please click the edit contact form or add a new contact form link.
 Now you can see a section Form Elements and from here please select the Add Elements.
 Now you can select and create a new element or field.
 Once the new  form field is created, copy the shortcode of the field to contact form content.